ceph/ceph/doc/cephadm/host-management.rst

 ==========================================

-Hosts can contain a ``location`` identifier which will instruct cephadm to create a new CRUSH host located in the specified hierachy.
+Hosts can contain a ``location`` identifier which will instruct cephadm to create a new CRUSH host located in the specified hierarchy.

 .. code-block:: yaml